UV Index: What is it?

 There are two prices to pay for overexposure

-to UV radiation: a severe sun burn following an intense short term overexposure, and the
+to UV radiation: a severe sun burn following an intense short term overexposure, and skin

-more serious skin cancers developing after long term overexposure.
+cancers developing as a result of frequent burns or after long term overexposure.
 Melanoma,

 the more deadly of the two types of skin cancer occurs when the patient has been subjected